fa2k/raredisease-configs/README.md

 # Running the pipeline

+Samples are usually grouped into projects, which correspond to a trio or a single sample.

-The fastq files should be in: `/tsd/p164/data/durable/WGS/data_fastq/<project>`.
+* The fastq files should be in: `/tsd/p164/data/durable/WGS/data_fastq/<project>`.

-The finsihed analyses should be in: `/tsd/p164/data/durable/WGS/analysis/<project>`.
+* The analysis directory should be in: `/tsd/p164/data/durable/WGS/analysis/<project>`.
+This contains the script, the sample sheet and the output directory.

-The analysis can be started and run under: `/tsd/p164/data/no-backup/active-wgs-analyses/<project>`.
+* Nextflow's work folder is directed to the no-backup area: `/tsd/p164/data/no-backup/active-wgs-analyses/<project>`.

+Procedure to run the pipeline:

 1. Create the sample sheet (`samples.csv`) and a script file in the active analysis dir.
-The sample sheet should refer directly to the fastq file locations under `durable/WGS/data_fastq` (this is available from the cluster nodes).
+The sample sheet should refer directly to the full fastq file paths under `durable/WGS/data_fastq` (this is available from the cluster nodes).

 2. Create a link named `ref` to the reference data directory (this allows us to use relative paths in the parameter file).